Traditional succession planning dooms your company to failure. V3

 • The selection process is flawed or doesn’t exist.

-• The preparation process is flawed or doesn’t exist.
+• The preparation and onboarding process is flawed or doesn’t exist.

 What are the three fundamental changes that must be made to succession planning?